buddycloud/buddycloud.com/slate/source/includes/_pagination.md

 ## Query Parameters

-The following query parameters are avaliable
+The following query parameters are available

 Parameter | Description
 --------- |  -----------
-max       | The maximum number of returned entries before    | Get posts before this timestamp first     | ??? is this a date and what format??? last      | ??? is this a date and what format??? after     | Return only entries older than the entry with the specified ID. index     | The element's (for example, a post) position in the result set
+max       | The maximum number of returned entries before    | Get posts before this timestamp first     | Return only entries older than the entry with the specified ID last      | ??? is this a date and what format??? after     | Return only entries older than the entry with the specified ID. index     | The element's (for example, a post) position in the result set

+## Response Parameters

+The following parameters are returned in a paged query response